Multilingual DistilWhisper: Efficient Distillation of Multi-task Speech Models via Language-Specific Experts: Results

-\textbf{\textit{DistilWhisper} versus other adaptation approaches.} For \texttt{whisper-small}, we observe that both FT and LoRA-FT approaches~(middle portion of Table~\ref{tab:results1}) are able to improve performance on both in- and out-of-domain test sets.
-However, for FT this boost in performance comes with the cost of language specialization.
+For \texttt{whisper-small}, we observe that both FT and LoRA-FT approaches~(middle portion of Table~\ref{tab:results1}) are able to improve performance on both in- and out-of-domain test sets.
+However, FT achieves this improvement at the cost of language specialization, reducing performance in other languages.
 In contrast to that, LoRA-FT is a light adaptation technique that does not modify the pre-trained representation.
-This method increases performance on both in-domain~(avg -13.1) and out-of-domain~(avg~-3.5) test sets compared to \texttt{whisper-small}. \textit{DistilWhisper} further improves performance over \texttt{whisper-small}~(avg -15.3) and LoRA-FT~(avg -2.2) for in-domain data.
+This method increases performance on both in-domain~(avg -13.1) and out-of-domain~(avg~-3.5) test sets compared to \texttt{whisper-small}. \ourssp further improves performance over \texttt{whisper-small}~(avg -15.3) and LoRA-FT~(avg -2.2) for in-domain data.
 It also presents better out-of-domain adaptation capabilities compared to LoRA-FT~(avg~-2.1).